siddharthaxroy/test/content/principles/index.md

 How to act:
 - Learning to navigate ethical dilemmas and cognitive biases is crucial
 - Exercise (and urge in others) civic and moral courage
-- Emphasize "truth over justice"[^Telos] to fight real environmental injustice
+- Emphasize "truth over justice"[^1] to fight real environmental injustice
 - Unwaveringly defend free speech and open inquiry
 - Counter perverse incentives: quality over quantity